pitest/pitclipse/CONTRIBUTING.md

 ### How do I open the projects in Eclipse IDE?

-The projects can be imported from Eclipse IDE:
+The easiest way is to import Pitclipse's project set as described in the [README](README.md#Contributing).
+The projects can although be imported manually:

 1. `File` > `Import...`
 2. `Existing Projects into Workspace`